snugghash/time-diary/readme.md

 [] Hashing and dates for auditing last change
 [] Encryption for protection
 [] Sync data to storage provider
+[] Peer to peer sync

+### Known bugs, current fixability unknown
+[] Bug where the Vega charts hover area slowly gets reduced to 0 over the range of X in FF.
+No such problem in Chrome.

 ## Support, feature requests, donations